Astony/dir_sync_script/README.md

 _______________________________________________________________________________________________
 ## Usage ##

+Before using the script make sure you have all necessary libraries.
+Install libraries with ``pip install -r requirements.txt``

 To run this utility, enter in the console:

 ``python3 <path-to-script>/dir_sync_script.py <path-to-source-dir> <path-to-replica-dir> <time-of-synchronization (in seconds)> <path-to-log-file>``